PCSX2/pcsx2-net-www/content/blog/2010/the-history-of-pcsx2/index.md

 to happen!
 Myself, GiGaHeRz, CKemu, Saqib and Falcon4ever found ourselves logging in to Monster Hunter for a general meet up and drinking session in the virtual world.
-This was an amazing event for us,� it was also very fun talking to other players with the conversation generally going like "Hey, I'm playing this on my PS3
+This was an amazing event for us, it was also very fun talking to other players with the conversation generally going like "Hey, I'm playing this on my PS3

 That's cool, we are playing this on our PC's using PCSX2" "oooh! that's